adflanders/ComputationalMath/hw_toc/task_sheet_1/README.md

 [Task-7&8)](https://github.com/adflanders/math4610/tree/master/src) Put the 4 machine precision and error programs in a src folder and create a dynamic library.

 [Task-10](https://github.com/adflanders/math4610/blob/master/hw_toc/task_sheet_1/task_10.txt) Write about our findings online regarding what absolute and relavtive error is along with how they are used.

+Tasks not listed here were simply tasks based off of sending emails and getting things such as getting this repository set up.